 A good instance to use is a technical support call scenario.
 After you inform the technician of the issue you’re facing on your computer, he uses your mouse cursor to fix the problem, that’s a remote desktop connection at work.
 It enables you to operate a computer from a remote location.

-This article will discuss in detail how the remote desktop software works and what it is.
+This article will discuss how the remote desktop software works and what it is.

 What Is Remote Desktop?

 Knowing this is key to answering the question: “how does remote desktop work?”.
-A remote desktop can be defined as a client application that enables the client computer to connect to the host computer from a remote location.
+A remote desktop is a client application that enables the client computer to connect to the host computer from a remote location.

-After this, a remote desktop connection has been established.
-Then the remote user can use or control the applications or files on the host computer regardless of the user’s location.
+After this, a remote desktop connection was established.
+Then the hidden user can use or control the applications or files on the host computer regardless of the user’s location.